- How to lose weight at 50: why females want to lose weight

 - Better blood sugar control

 - A reduction in inflammation, which can improve blood vessel health

-Elephant in the room: For many 5-10% of weight is less than they would like to lose.
-How does the fact that you can have health benefits at lower numbers impact your goal?
+Elephant in the room: For many 5-10% of weight is less than they would like to lose, and greater losses don’t necessarily equate to significantly more benefits.